Home » Home Decor » How to Keep Fresh Flowers Longer

 If you are cutting your own flowers, start with the freshest flowers you can find.
 Look for flowers that are just starting to open, with sturdy stems and bright, vibrant colors.

-And remove any leaves or thorns from the lower part of the stems that will be submerged in water.
+Remove any leaves or thorns from the lower part of the stems that will be submerged in water.
 This will help prevent bacteria growth and keep the water clean.
+I recommend removing most of the lower leaves while you’re picking the flowers outdoors to make the job of arranging them easier.

 How to Re-Cut the Stems